-After completing the form applicants should hand it to their Study Abroad Director who will countersign it.
-The form should then be sent, together with a piece of written work, an official transcript, a personal statement explaining why you wish to study at Blackfriars Hall, and an academic reference, to the Academic Administrator at Blackfriars.
+After completing the form applicants should ask their Study Abroad Director to countersign it.
+The form should then be sent, together with a piece of written work, an official transcript, a personal statement explaining why you wish to study at Blackfriars Hall, and an academic reference, to the Director of Studies for Visiting Students at Blackfriars.
 Blackfriars will contact applicants directly to inform them of the outcome of their application.